tadelleg/tadelleg.github.io/project-drug-classification/project-details.md

 ### Confusion Matrices
 - The confusion matrices show that the neural network correctly classified most instances of `DrugA` and `DrugC`.
 However, it misclassified some instances of `DrugB` and `DrugY`.
-  - **Suggestion for Image**: Confusion matrix visualizations for both the neural network and logistic regression models for comparison.

 ### Comparison with Logistic Regression